andybalaam/elm-unit-test-example/README.md

 # elm-unit-test-example
 An example Elm project with code + unit tests

-This code was written in during the recording of this video:
+This code was written in during the recording of the video [Writing a Unit Test in Elm](https://www.youtube.com/embed/GNHOyHbGUlg)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/GNHOyHbGUlg" frameborder="0" allowfullscreen></iframe>